Editor's Note: This article has been updated to reflect the project's planned timeline and modernization strategy.

-San Antonio’s Tower Life Building, the neo‑Gothic, 31‑story landmark that helps define a stretch of the River Walk, will not be ready for its close‑up as soon as planned.
-The sweeping renovation that aims to turn long‑tired office floors into roughly 242 apartments and new street‑ and river‑level retail is now expected to wrap in 2027 instead of fall 2026.
-Once crews opened up the guts of the tower, they found major core‑system issues that required cutting into reinforced concrete and rebuilding shafts, a surprise that slowed demolition and pushed back finish work.
+San Antonio’s Tower Life Building, the neo‑Gothic, 31‑story landmark that helps define a stretch of the River Walk, will open as residential units in 2027 rather than the originally planned fall 2026.
+The sweeping renovation that aims to turn long‑tired office floors into roughly 242 apartments and new street‑ and river‑level retail is moving through a planned modernization of the building's core systems as part of the adaptive reuse strategy.

 What the development will include